J-sephB-lt-n/knowledge-base/obsidian-vault/My personal python AGENTS.md.md

   - ongoing
 ---

+# General Principles
 You must always write code that (where relevant) fulfils all of the requirements of high quality code:
-- **Functionality**: Works as expected and fulfills its intended purpose.
+- **Functionality (correctness)** : Works as expected and fulfills its intended purpose.
 - **Readability**: Is easy for humans to understand.
+Code is optimised for clarity.
 - **Documentation**: Clearly explains its purpose and usage.
-- **Standards Compliance**: Adheres to conventions and guidelines, such as PEP 8.
+- **Standards Compliance**: Adheres to conventions and guidelines (e.g. PEP 8 for python code).
 - **Reusability**: Can be used in different contexts without modification.
 - **Maintainability**: Allows for modifications and extensions without introducing bugs.
 - **Robustness**: Handles errors and unexpected inputs effectively.